syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 {% highlight html tabtitle="index.html" %}
 {% include code-snippet/schedule/event-cs19/index.html %}
 {% endhighlight %}
+{% highlight html tabtitle="datasource.ts" %}
+{% include code-snippet/schedule/event-cs19/datasource.ts %}
+{% endhighlight %}
 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/schedule/event-cs19" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight ts tabtitle="index.js" %}
+{% include code-snippet/schedule/event-cs19/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/schedule/event-cs19/index.html %}
+{% endhighlight %}
+{% highlight html tabtitle="es5-datasource.js" %}
+{% include code-snippet/schedule/event-cs19/es5-datasource.js %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/schedule/event-cs19" %}
+{% endif %}

 ### Drag and drop items from external source

-It is possible to drag and drop the unplanned items from any of the external source into the scheduler, by manually saving those dropped item as a new appointment data through [`addEvent`](https://ej2.syncfusion.com/documentation/api/schedule#addevent) method of Scheduler.
+It is possible to drag and drop unplanned items from any external source into the scheduler by manually saving the dropped items as new appointment data using the [`addEvent`](../api/schedule#addevent) method of the scheduler.

-In this example, we have used the tree view control as an external source and the child nodes from the tree view component are dragged and dropped onto the Scheduler.
-Therefore, it is necessary to make use of the [`nodeDragStop`](https://ej2.syncfusion.com/documentation/api/treeview/#nodedragstop) event of the TreeView component, where we can form an event object and save it using the [`addEvent`](https://ej2.syncfusion.com/documentation/api/schedule#addevent) method.
+In this example, we use the tree view control as the external source, and the child nodes from the tree view component are dragged and dropped onto the scheduler.
+Therefore, it is necessary to utilize the [`nodeDragStop`] event of the TreeView component, where we can create an event object and save it using the [`addEvent`](../api/schedule#addevent) method.

+{% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}